grnet/ganetimgr/docs/source/install.rst

 - ``SHOW_ADMINISTRATIVE_FORM`` toggles the admin info panel for the instance application form.
 - ``SHOW_ORGANIZATION_FORM`` does the same for the Organization dropdown menu.
 - You can use use an analytics service (Piwik, Google Analytics) by editing ``templates/analytics.html`` and adding the JS code that is generated for you by the service.
 This is souruced from all the project's pages.
+- ``AUDIT_ENTRIES_LAST_X_DAYS`` (not required, default is None) determines if an audit entry will be shown depending on the date it was created.
+It's only applied for the admin and is used in order to prevent ganetimgr from beeing slow.
+'0' is forever.

 External Services
 ^^^^^^^^^^^^^^^^^